A Similarity Measure for Comparing Conversational Dynamics: Measure

 \subsection{Representing conversational dynamics}

 Conversational dynamics are complex, emerging from the progression and juxtapositions of multiple interaction \ppatterns.
 Therefore, their representation must go beyond describing individual patterns separately (e.g., how polite each reply is, whether it is sarcastic or not, etc.), and instead capture how relevant patterns combine to form the conversation's dynamics.
-Given that patterns emerge at multiple scales and are often overlapping, there is an inherent tradeoff between precisely representing a coherent progression and capturing all patterns.
+Given that patterns are often overlapping and can emerge at multiple scales---some being confined to a single utterance while others are spanning multiple utterances---there is an inherent tradeoff between precisely representing a coherent progression and capturing all patterns present in a conversation.

 At one extreme, the \textbf{raw transcript} offers the most comprehensive representation of a text-based conversation.
 By preserving all information, it implicitly includes all the patterns that combine to form its conversational dynamics.
 However, this is a noisy representation as the patterns are not explicitly identified, nor are they separated from the topical context in which they appear.
 This noise is problematic for our purposes as it might interfere with comparisons focused solely on conversational dynamics.
 Furthermore, it lacks an explicit ordering of the patterns, making it hard to compare the progression of the interaction.